glampert/glampert.github.io/pages/projects.markdown

 </div></div>

-*Grand Theft Auto - Vice City* might not be the most well known GTA episode but it certainly has the best sound tracks and radio stations in the whole franchise.
-Well, at least for me!
+*Grand Theft Auto - Vice City* might not be the most well known GTA episode but it certainly has the best sound tracks and radio stations in the whole franchise, IMO.
 A while back I did some sniffing around in the game assets and found out that it was quite easy to extract the radio station tracks from the game, so that they could be played on an external media player.
 Then I wrote a command-line tool to perform the conversion from proprietary ADF format to universally playable MP3.
 Here's [a blog post]({{ "/2014/12-27/extracting-gta-vice-city-radio-stations/" | prepend: site.baseurl }}) with more info about it.